-We are registering number of shares of common stock under this prospectus that may be issued by us to the selling stockholder upon conversion of Series B Redeemable Convertible Preferred Stock held by the selling stockholder in order to permit the resale of these shares of common stock.
-The Series B Preferred Stock was sold to the selling stockholder on March 8, 2016, and we are required under the terms of the Stock Purchase Agreement between the Company and the investor to register the common stock issuable upon conversion of the Series B Preferred Stock.
-We will not receive any of the proceeds from the sale of common stock by the selling stockholder.
-Under the terms of the Stock Purchase Agreement, we have agreed to pay all fees and expenses incident to our obligation to register these shares of common stock.
+We are registering under this prospectus 1,785,714 shares of common stock issuable upon the conversion of Series C Preferred Stock and 1,785,714 shares of common stock issuable upon exercise of the Series E Warrants to purchase shares of our common stock, that may be issued by us to the Selling Stockholder in order to permit the resale of these shares of common stock.
+The Series C Convertible Preferred Stock was sold to the Selling Stockholder on August 4, 2016, and we are required under the terms of the Preferred Stock and Warrant Purchase Agreement between the Company and the investor to register the common stock issuable upon conversion of the Series C Convertible Preferred Stock and Series E Warrants.
+We are not selling any shares of our common stock in this offering and, as a result, we will not receive any proceeds from the sale of the common stock will go to the Selling Stockholder.
+Upon exercise of the Series E Warrants, however, we will receive up to \$0.70 per share or such lower price as may result from the anti-dilution protection features of such warrants.
+Any proceeds received from the exercise of such warrants will be used for general working capital and other corporate purposes.
+Under the terms of the Preferred Stock and Warrant Purchase Agreement, we have agreed to pay all fees and expenses incident to our obligation to register these shares of common stock.

-The selling stockholder may decide not to sell any of its shares of common stock, or may sell all or a portion of its shares of common stock.
-The selling stockholder will act independently of us in making decisions with respect to the timing, manner and size of any sale of shares, and may sell the shares directly or through one or more broker-dealers or agents.
-To the extent that the selling stockholder employs broker-dealers or other agents in connection with the sale of its stock, the selling stockholder will pay any commissions, discounts or other amounts due to such broker-dealers or agents.
+The Selling Stockholder may decide not to sell any of its shares of common stock, or may sell all or a portion of its shares of common stock.
+The Selling Stockholder will act independently of us in making decisions with respect to the timing, manner and size of any sale of shares, and may sell the shares directly or through one or more broker-dealers or agents.
+To the extent that the Selling Stockholder employs broker-dealers or other agents in connection with the sale of its stock, the Selling Stockholder will pay any commissions, discounts or other amounts due to such broker-dealers or agents.
 To our knowledge, the selling stockholder has not entered into any agreement, arrangement or understanding with any particular broker-dealer or market maker with respect to the sale or distribution of the shares of common stock offered hereby.

-The selling stockholder, which as used herein includes its donees, pledgees, transferees or other successors-in-interest selling shares of common stock or interests in shares of common stock received after the date of this prospectus from a selling stockholder as a gift, pledge, partnership distribution or other transfer, may, from time to time, sell, transfer or otherwise dispose of any or all of its shares of common stock or interests in shares of common stock on any stock exchange, market or trading facility on which the shares are traded, or in private transactions.
+The Selling Stockholder, which as used herein includes its donees, pledgees, transferees or other successors-in-interest selling shares of common stock or interests in shares of common stock received after the date of this prospectus from a Selling Stockholder as a gift, pledge, partnership distribution or other transfer, may, from time to time, sell, transfer or otherwise dispose of any or all of its shares of common stock or interests in shares of common stock on any stock exchange, market or trading facility on which the shares are traded, or in private transactions.
 These dispositions may be at fixed prices, at prevailing market prices at the time of sale, at prices related to the prevailing market price, at varying prices determined at the time of sale, or at negotiated prices.

-The selling stockholder may use any one or more of the following methods when disposing of shares or interests therein:
+The Selling Stockholder may use any one or more of the following methods when disposing of shares or interests therein: